-Hydration supports the digestive system, the urinary tract, our joints, and our skin; water even helps with energy levels and weight loss.
+Hydration supports the digestive system, the urinary tract, our joints, and our skin; water even helps with energy levels and weight management.
 Skip bottled water, which is stored in plastic, and is often just tap water.
 Instead, source the cleanest water you can find, whether that’s through buying a water filter or collecting it from a local spring.
 There are plenty of options out there, and the filters you buy will depend on where you live and what’s in your water.

 And if you’re sick of drinking water plain, here are a few infused water options to jazz things up.

 8. Move Your Body

 Research indicates that exercise can stimulate anti-inflammatory chemicals in the body and reduce inflammation.
 Even 20 minutes of exercise like walking is beneficial, so you don’t need to run triathlons to reap the benefits.
 If you’re in a lot of pain or are in the midst of a flare-up, aim for gentle exercises like walking, swimming, rebounding, hatha or yin yoga, or anything you enjoy at a lighter or more relaxed pace.